Aliases for AKT2 Gene

 GeneCards Summary for AKT2 Gene

 AKT2 (V-Akt Murine Thymoma Viral Oncogene Homolog 2) is a Protein Coding gene.
 Diseases associated with AKT2 include hypoinsulinemic hypoglycemia with hemihypertrophy and hypoinsulinemic hypoglycemia and body hemihypertrophy.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein serine/threonine kinase activity and kinase activity.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is AKT1.

 UniProtKB/Swiss-Prot for AKT2 Gene